aleph2c/ldea/README.md

 This procedure will configure ansible for "ssh key forwarding".
 This is useful if you want to pull down code on other machines, without leaving your github-accessible ssh keys on those machines.
-Ansible is good at automating things, so we use ansible to configure its own ansible environment to enable ssh key forwarding to the other machines it will control.
+Ansible is good at automating things, so we use ansible to configure its own ansible environment to enable "ssh key forwarding" to the other machines it will control.

 Update your ``group_vars/all`` file with the correct user, group.